-To further extend the versatility and utility of Python packages, multiple installations of Python can coexist on a single workstation, independent of one another.
-Each of these installations is referred to as a Python environment.
+To further extend the versatility and utility of Python packages, multiple Python environments can coexist on a single workstation, independent of one another.
 Each Python environment can have its own set of packages, allowing you to switch between sets of Python functionality without uninstalling and reinstalling packages each time.

 By default, ArcGIS Pro has a single conda environment, arcgispro-py3, which includes all Python libraries used by ArcGIS Pro as well as several others, such as scipy and pandas.